prebid/prebid.github.io/identity/sharedid.md

 {:toc}

 {: .alert.alert-warning :}
-As of Prebid.js 5.0, PubCommon ID is no longer supported -- it's been merged into SharedID.
-Also, SharedID no longer syncs to sharedid.org like it did in Prebid.js 4.x.
+As of Prebid.js 5.0, PubCommon ID is no longer supported -- it's been merged into SharedId.
+Also, SharedId no longer syncs to sharedid.org like it did in Prebid.js 4.x.

 ## What is it?